Skip to main content

 Our findings will inform Vermont’s ongoing health reform efforts.

-The evaluation design began in 2023 and will continue through December 2029.
-We will conduct mid-point assessments for Demonstration services focused on Medicaid members with SMI/SED (June 2024) and SUD (June 2025).
+The evaluation design began in 2023, and the evaluation will continue through December 2030.
+We will conduct mid-point assessments for Demonstration services focused on Medicaid members with SMI/SED (June 2024), SUD (June 2025), and Medicaid-eligible individuals transitioning from a carceral facility to the community (December 2029).
 We will also develop interim and summative evaluation reports for CMS in 2026 and 2029.
-Throughout the contract period, we will also collaborate with AHS and relevant state agencies to design and produce brief assessments of the innovative investments.
+We collaborate with AHS and relevant department leadership to design and produce brief assessments for each investment.
 Findings will inform progress on Demonstration milestones, future Demonstration investments, and health reform efforts in Vermont.

 Project Leads